 - Ingesting baking soda an hour before taking a dose to slow down how fast the medicine is cleared from the body

 - Taking vitamin C to slow down the clearance of the medicine from the system

-In addition to these common methods, some users may turn to combine the drug with other substances.
-For example, they may try to increase the upper effects of the drug by seeking out other amphetamines.
-Doing so is incredibly dangerous and risks overdose.
+Doing so is incredibly dangerous and risks overdose without medical supervision.
 Additionally, while Vyvanse does show up on a drug test, if legally prescribed, it can be excused.
 The presence of other amphetamines cannot.

 Some of these methods can be effective, while others—such as alternative methods of ingestion—do not deliver results.
 However, anyone interested in making Vyvanse stronger or last longer should speak to their doctor, not act on their own.

-What To Do If You Experience Vyvanse Tolerance and Potentiation
+What To Do If One Experiences Vyvanse Tolerance and Potentiation

 In most cases, when a patient is exhibiting tolerance to the drug, the doctor considers this a sign of when to increase the Vyvanse dosage.
 However, if the patient is already at the maximum dosage, increasing will not be an option.
 At that point, they might look into ways to make the medication work better.